Mic12321/chinese_chess/README.md

 ## Execution

-### Linux

 1. Launch terminal.

 2. Change directory to the git repository directory.

+### Windows

+3. Change directory to the win-x64 folder

+4. Execute the exectuable file

+### Mac

+3. Change directory to the osx-x64 folder

+4. Execute the exectuable file

+### Linux

-3. Change directory to the src folder.
+3. Change directory to the linux-x64 folder

-4. Enter "dotnet run".
+4. Execute the exectuable file